 and Probate Law Firm

-As an experienced Portland estate planning law firm, we guide our clients through the entire process of estate planning.
-The following information will explain to you how estate planning works in Oregon.
+As an experienced Folsom estate planning law firm, we guide our clients through the entire process of estate planning.
+The following information will explain to you how estate planning works in California.
 After going over some basics, we will then dive into a real-life scenario that will put it all together for you.

 Your “Estate” and what Happens to it

 Your “estate” essentially refers to the sum of your assets minus your liabilities.
 Your assets include real estate, cars, checking accounts, savings accounts, individual retirement accounts (IRAs), brokerage accounts, business interests, memorabilia etc. When you work with a Folsom estate planning lawyer, the “estate plan” is the plan that you have put in place for the control and transfer of your assets in times of illness, disability or death.
 When an individual passes away, his or her estate must go through a court process known as “probate”.
 During probate, the court oversees the distribution of an individual’s estate in accordance with his or her will if the individual had one.
 If the individual did not have a will, then the court will follow legally pre-set parameters to distribute the estate.